woodleighschool/FreshserviceTicketPrint/README.md

     "ticket_number": "123"
 }
 ```

-This will generate a ticket image for the ticket with ID `123` and print it to the configured printer.
-The generated image will also be saved in the `queue` directory.
+This will generate a ticket image for the ticket with ID `123` and print it out.

-If the request contains an invalid ticket number or fails to connect to the printer, an appropriate error response will be returned.
+If the request contains an invalid ticket number or fails to connect to the printer, the error will be posted back, as `{'status': 'Failed', 'reason': <reason>}`, else you will get `{'status': 'Success'}`.

+You can also put this application behind cloudflared, then use Freshservice's webhooks to sent tickets to be printed automatically.